According to the energy market regulator Ofgem, the average UK dual fuel variable tariff as of April 2018 is £94.83 per month, or £1,138 a year.

 Don't peek while using your oven; you lose about 20 per cent of the heat every time you open the door.
 Choose the right sized pan for the food and cooker - the base should just cover an electric cooking ring.
 With gas the flames should only heat the bottom of the pan and not lick up the sides.
 Keep lids on when cooking and don't use more water than you need because it not only wastes energy, it can spoil the food too!
 Pressure cookers and food steamers save energy.

 Energy saving appliances If you are replacing household electrical appliances look out for the ‘Energy Saving Recommended' logo.
 All new electrical appliances display a label explaining how much energy the appliance uses.
 Energy efficient products don't always cost more than inefficient models and will use less energy over their lifetime so will be cheaper to run.
-An appliance graded A (most efficient) uses less than half the energy of similar models graded G (least efficient) and could save you up to £37 a year.
+An appliance graded A (most efficient) uses less than half the energy of similar models graded G (least efficient).

 Could you be paying too much for gas and electricity?
 You could save hundreds of pounds a year by switching energy suppliers, especially if you've never switched before.
 So if you haven't compared prices recently it's worth checking at the online comparison sites.
 You don't necessarily have to switch your supplier to make savings - if you pay your energy bills by cheque or cash you'll get a discount for paying by direct debit instead or switching to an online account.